How to define value added activities & non-value added activities?

 - Non Value added activities

-The process is defined as the conversion of input into output by using the resources.
+The process is defined as the conversion of input into output by using resources.
 But what is important here is Value addition in the process.
-So those activities which change the shape as per customer requirement & add value are called value-added activities.
+So those activities which change the shape as per customer requirements & add value are called value-added activities.

 For example in the manufacturing industry Stamping, welding, machining, painting & assembly of parts etc. So as we do these activities within a process, the product changes shape into a complete product as required by the customer.
 Customer values these activities & pays for them.

 Value is added when the product is physically changed for the customer’s requirement.
 Also value is added when a service is provided for which the customer is willing to pay.

 Those activities for which the customer is not willing to pay for are called non-value-added activities.
 When we do these types of activities, there is no change in shape or size.
 If we do not add value, we add cost or waste.

 Examples of waste include unnecessary time spent in material storage, material movement, motion & inspection etc. Normally it is common to do the inspection at many stages due to machine, tool, material & operator errors.
 But the customer needs products that are defect-free.